Video: Police chase deer through Sam’s Club

-CORONA, Calif.
-(WJW) — A runaway deer caused quite a stir in one California city last week.
+CORONA, Ca. (WJW) — A runaway deer caused quite a stir in one California city last week.

 The Corona Police Department said in an Instagram post that its dispatch center received several calls about a deer running around south Corona Thursday afternoon.